Back to DNB Tips

 Lack of exam-oriented preparation support

-DNB residents lack coaching/preparatory leave that MD students enjoy
+PG+SS residents lack coaching/preparatory leave that MD students enjoy

 4. 4